HalimUzodike/One-Time-Pad/README.md

 - Ensures secure communication by validating input and using One-Time Pad encryption
 - Handles large messages (up to 800,000 characters)
 - Implements error handling and reporting

-This project demonstrates proficiency in C programming, network programming, process management, and cryptography concepts.